9Shuck/9Shuck/README.md

 - 🧠  I’m looking for learning **more and more**

-- 🗣 Ask me about **music 🎧 programming ⌨️ videoGames 👾 technology 📡 social 💬**
+- 🗣 Ask me about **🎧music  ⌨️programming 👾videoGames 📡 technology 💬social **

 - 📫  How to reach me **rubb.phz@gmail.com**
 <hr>